ipta/pulsar-clock-corrections/T2runtime/clock/effix2gps.clk.md

 Effelsberg Asterix/PSRix clock correction file

 This file is pulled from the TEMPO2 repository and may not be fully up-to-date.
+The European Pulsar Timing Array maintains an internal repository of clock corrections, which they have transferred to the TEMPO2 repository, so  EPTA telescope data in the TEMPO2 repository (and thus here) can be expected to be somewhat up to date.

 |     |     |
 |:--- |:--- |